 These advanced interdisciplinary courses, open to qualified Honors juniors and seniors, address topics of common interest to students from different majors.
 An Honors Degree seminar satisfies the senior capstone course requirement for the Honors Degree and the Honors Degree with Distinction if taken in one of the final two semesters of a student’s undergraduate career.
 Not all “seminar” courses count for this purpose–only those marked as such in the “Honors Degree Seminar” section of the Honors course book each term will be accepted for the Honors Degree or Honors Degree with Distinction.

-With the consent of a faculty sponsor and the Honors Program, a student may enroll for Honors credit in an independent study course.
+With the consent of a faculty sponsor and the Honors College, a student may enroll for Honors credit in an independent study course.
 Like Individual Honors Contracts, there must be an additional Honors component designed to receive Honors credit.
-An online application must be submitted to the Honors Program director by 5:00 p.m. one week from the first day of classes.
+An online application must be submitted to the Honors College Dean at least one week from the first day of classes.
 For more information, please contact Jama Allegretto Lynch (firstname.lastname@example.org).

 A requirement for the Honors Degree with Distinction and the Degree with Distinction, the senior thesis is the culmination of a yearlong major independent research or creative project.
 It addresses important unanswered questions and makes an original and valuable contribution to the scholarly, scientific, or artistic community.
 Its format and length depend on the discipline involved.

 Students should explore topics of interest as early as the sophomore year so they can select courses for the junior and senior years that are related to their research needs.
 An appointment with an advisor in the Undergraduate Research Office (not the Honors College) is required early in the junior year to discuss program requirements and receive application materials.
 During the junior year the student will find a faculty member to direct the thesis and develop a topic.